Zlimon/runemanager/readme.md

 * [unisharp/laravel-ckeditor](https://github.com/UniSharp/laravel-ckeditor) - This is a fork from the official CKEditor branch (standard edition), wrapped into the Laravel package.

 ### License
 RuneManager is licensed under the MIT License.
-See the license header in the respective file to be sure.
+[See the license header in the respective file to be sure](https://github.com/Zlimon/RuneManager-OSRS/blob/master/LICENSE).

-Reason for this is the different dependencies RuneManager uses, including assets such as skill icons and images that are (C) by Jagex.
+Reason for this is the different dependencies RuneManager uses, also including assets such as skill icons and images that are intellectual property and copyrighted by Jagex.
+This means RuneManager will only provide content that are limited within this license, and always ensures these assets are owned by Jagex.